 - Add the thinly sliced onion to the saucepan and sautée.

-- Pour the purée from the blender into the saucepan and bring it to simmer.
+- Pour the purée from the blender into the saucepan and bring it to a simmer.
 Add the bay leaf and dry thyme.
-Allow the purée to slowly simmer in the pan and cook until most of the liquid is reduced (about 20 minutes).
+Allow the purée to simmer slowly in the pan and cook until most of the liquid is reduced (about 20 minutes).